rubenrocha26/devops-24-25-1241924/README.md

 # _DevOps Switch 24-25_

 #### This project corresponds to Switch 24-25, DevOps course and is divided into class assignments.
-Check Table of Contentes below.
+Check the Table of Contentes below.

 Created by [Ruben Rocha](https://github.com/rubenrocha26)